bluesky-social/atproto/README.md

 In this prototype a user's root DID is a simple `did:key`.
 In the future, these will be more permanent identifiers such as `did:bsky` (read our proposal in the architecture docs) or `did:ion`.

-You'll notice that we delegate a UCAN from the root key to the root key (which is a noop), this is to mirror the process of receiving a fully delegated UCAN _from your actual root key_ to a _fully permissioned device key_.
+You'll notice that we delegate a UCAN from the root key to the root key (which is a no-op), this is to mirror the process of receiving a fully delegated UCAN _from your actual root key_ to a _fully permissioned device key_.

 You'll also notice that the DID for the microblogging namespace is just `did:bsky:microblog` (which is not an actual valid DID).
 This is a stand in until we have an addressed network for schemas.